-2. Less Competition for Available Jobs.
-Even though you might really need a new job, it can be hard to manage a job search when there are so many other things happening during the holidays.
+- Less Competition for Available Jobs: Even though you might need a new job, it can be hard to manage a job search when there are so many other things happening during the holidays.
 For some people, it’s easier to focus on the season than the job hunt.
-That’s fine, of course, but if you’re a juggler who can multi-task you’ll find less competition for jobs.
+That’s fine, of course, but if you’re a juggler who can multi-task, you’ll find less competition for jobs.
 Keeping your job search going could give you a chance for an interview that you may not have got during another time of year.
 That's because the candidate pool was more competitive during another time of year.
 It’s also a good idea to keep your job search organized.
 Keeping your job search organized will help you manage multiple priorities.

 - More Networking Opportunities: You couldn’t pick a better time of year for networking.
 There are many social and business holiday functions during November and December when you can connect with people who can help your job search.
 Don’t be shy.
-Most people are thrilled to have the opportunity to pay it forward by helping you out – especially during the season of giving.
+Most people are thrilled to have the opportunity to pay it forward by helping you out, especially during the season of giving.
 Consider getting a business card made with your contact information and the URL of your LinkedIn page, if you have one.
 Bring a supply with you to give to the people you meet at networking events and holiday parties.
 Have an elevator pitch ready so you can quickly share information on your background.

 Hiring used to be seasonal.
 Now it’s on-demand.
 If a company decides that they need a new employee or if a current employee moves on, they won’t wait to start the hiring process.
 If you’re hiring ready, you’ll be positioned for job search success.

 Don’t miss out on good jobs because you have decided to stop your job search.
-Even if you cut back your job search activities and spend less time you’ll still be positioned to get hired – and it’s always better to get hired sooner rather than later!
+Even if you cut back your job search activities and spend less time you’ll still be positioned to get hired, and it’s always better to get hired sooner rather than later!